Statement from the Friends of the Edwards Public Library

 What Can I Do?

 SHARE INFORMATION – Spread the word to friends and neighbors in Southampton.
+Get accurate information to share from Choose Southampton

 SHOW SUPPORT – Contact the Select Board, the Town Administrator, and the Finance Committee to express your desire to fund the library.
 Contact the Library Trustees to share your support.
 Request a lawn sign if you live in Southampton.
+Get involved with Choose Southampton

 Updates on the FY27 Budget Override